launchdarkly/launchdarkly-toolbar/packages/toolbar/README.md

 # LaunchDarkly Toolbar

-> 🚧 **Beta:** This package is currently in beta.
-While functional and tested, APIs may still evolve based on feedback.
-Please report any issues or suggestions!

 A React component that provides a developer-friendly toolbar for interacting with LaunchDarkly during development.
 The toolbar supports two modes:

 - **SDK Mode**: Integrate with your LaunchDarkly SDK for local flag overrides and testing (recommended)